yoshuawuyts/barracks/README.md

 takes node's familiar `EventEmitter` interface and adapts it for use as an action dispatcher.

-### I want to start using barracks, but I'm not sure how to use it
+### I want to use barracks, but I'm not sure where to start
 That's fine, that means this readme needs to be improved.
 Would you mind opening an [issue](https://github.com/yoshuawuyts/barracks/issues) and explain what you don't understand?
 I want `barracks` to be comprehensive for developers of any skill level, so don't hesitate to ask questions if you're unsure about something.

 ### Why didn't you include feature X?
 An action dispatcher doesn't a lot of features to pass a message from A to B.